-APPLICATIONS DUE MARCH 15, 2023
+APPLICATIONS DUE MARCH 15, 2024

-The current conditions of Montana's forests require strategically identifying opportunities to improve forest health and reduce wildfire risk.
+The current challenging conditions of Montana's forests require strategically identifying opportunities to improve forest health and reduce wildfire risk.
 The 2020 Montana Forest Action Plan identifies where priority forest treatments should be focused statewide while acknowledging the need to work collaboratively to achieve cross-boundary landscape scale success.
-DNRC Forest Stewardship Grants provide funding to offset a portion of the expense of implementing sustainable forest management.
+DNRC Forest Stewardship Grants provide funding to support a portion of the expense of implementing sustainable forest management and developing Community Wildfire Protection Plans.

-This guide includes Information for each DNRC Forest Stewardship Grant program.
-Request for Proposal applications will be via Submittable, linked in the announcement.
-Project proposals should outline the scope, scale and intent of the project.
-Project applications should align with Montana Forest Action Plan Priority Areas for Focused Attention.
-The Request for Proposals process is designed to solicit the best proposals, which are developed into full applications collaboratively between applicants and DNRC grant program managers.
+This guide includes information for each DNRC Forest Stewardship Grant program.
+Request for Proposal applications will be via Submittable, linked (below) in the announcement.
+Project proposals should outline the scope, scale and intent of the project, while aligning with Montana Forest Action Plan_Priority Areas for Focused Attention.
+The Request for Proposals process is designed to solicit the best project proposals, eligibility to apply for funding will be determined from these proposals.

-Funding for these programs is derived from a federal award of the USDA Forest Service to the Montana DNRC.
+Funding for most of these programs is derived from a federal award of the USDA Forest Service to the Montana DNRC.
 This Institute is an equal opportunity provider